Kryen112/HP2PC_AP/docs/DEV_SETUP.md

 - **UCC make always recompiles `UnrealShare.u`** (M212 ships sample `.uc` files there with newer mtimes than the shipped `.u`).
 The rebuild is benign, verified to not break the game.
 Don't try to "protect" UnrealShare with timestamp tricks; it's fine as-is.
 - **`LanguageCode=nl` log spam** is normal idle-UI noise driven by Windows REGIONAL FORMAT (not display language).
 M212 ships only `.int` and `.kor` locale files in `system\`, so any non-English regional format generates this at UI-tick rate.
 Doesn't indicate a fault.
 - **Folder naming is intentional.** `Bingo\` = retail vanilla, `Modded\` = M212.
 The M212 installer preserves your language; the `.lnk` inside `Modded\` may be in Swedish, that's expected.
-- **`IpDrv` networking** is restored from UT99 in M212's engine but hasn't been end-to-end tested by M212 in years (per Discord 2026-05-06).
-Treat as working but verify in M2.
+- **`IpDrv` networking** is restored from UT99 in M212's engine.
+M212 hadn't end-to-end tested it in years (per Discord 2026-05-06), but this mod's client/game bridge (`APIPCActor extends IpDrv.TcpLink`) runs over it and works end to end.
 - **M212 saves and `User.ini`** live in `Documents\Harry - Coding Evolved\`, separate from the retail install's `Documents\Harry Potter II\`.
 If you ever reinstall M212 and the option to "delete the documents folder when updating" is checked, your saves go away.
 - **Third-party renderers/overlays** (Dxtory, texture upscalers, FPS overlays) crash M212's engine.
 Disable them.